britive/access-broker-examples/EC2/Windows/permissions/AddLocalAdmin/README.md

 6. **No External Exposure**: Ensure no inbound RDP ports are open.
 Use Session Manager port forwarding if RDP is necessary.

 ---

-Would you like a Markdown version of this README or want it bundled as a GitHub repository template?